djcp/yubitoggle/README.md

 - Put `yubitoggle` somewhere on path.
 It doesn't require any special privileges.
 - Run `yubitoggle` If all goes well, your yubikey will be enabled / disabled.
 - You can run `DEBUG=1 yubitoggle` to get some basic debugging info.
+- `yubitoggle --state` will tell you if the yubikey is off or on.
+"0" == off, "1" == on.
+This is useful in scripts.

 ## Known issues